Vision-Guided Loading Randomly Stacked Target Objects

 -

-This application uses the CAD model file of the target object to make the target object model.
-Therefore, you need to prepare a .stl model file for the target object in advance.
+This application uses the STL model file of the target object to make the target object model.
+Therefore, you need to prepare an STL model file for the target object in advance.
 You can download it by clicking here.

 -